-The different stages a gum abscess can go through and the healing process
+The stages of a gum abscess and its healing process

 So you have recently noticed a small swelling in your gums, which makes you think you have a gum abscess.